Fixed Hidden Cameras vs. Portable Hidden Cameras: Knowing Your Options

 Portable hidden cameras are, of course, portable.
 They can be set up, moved, removed, transported, and placed more or less anywhere you need them.
 This makes them extremely versatile, and in many cases, they can be hidden discreetly while still allowing you to gain footage of important or hard-to-see areas.
 The very obvious risk with such devices is that their portability makes them prone to removal or tampering, should they be found.
 Make sure they are hidden with care, or that you have a way of backing up the footage they are capturing live, just in case the camera is no longer there after an incident.

-There is really no “wrong choice,” when it comes to purchasing home or business security through hidden cameras.
+There is really no “wrong choice,” when it comes to purchasing home or business security through hidden tiny cameras.
 Both portable and fixed cameras will allow you to capture footage of the space and keep the area secure.
 You’ll simply need to remember the pros and cons of each type and decide which one will be most suitable for you:

 Breakdown of Difference Between Fixed and Moveable Cameras